-As at 31 March 2020, the Council has usable reserves of £174,159k (£169,837k at 31 March 2019).
-Whilst this an increase in the level of reserves overall, the increase at 31 March 2020 is temporary and due to items in excess of £24m which are already committed in future years.
-This includes COVID-19 grant funding received in March 2020 (£7.6m) which will be fully utilised in 2020/21,
+As at 31 March 2021, the Council has earmarked reserves of £148,386k (£118,473k at 31 March 2020).
+Whilst this an increase in the level of reserves overall, the increase at 31 March 2021 is temporary and due to items in excess of £43m which are already committed in future years.
+This includes COVID-19 grant funding in excess of £14m which will be fully utilised in 2021/22, section 31 grant of £29m for Business Rates Reliefs which will be used to fund the deficit on the Collection Fund, and a number of other ring fenced grants carried forward due to projects being delayed.
+If the COVID related grants are excluded, then earmarked reserves have fallen to just over £105m.